interactive-pioneers/conventions/README.md

 __Basic concepts__:
 - __DRY__.
 Don't Repeat Yourself.
 - __Modular & reusable__.
 - __Readability__.
 - __Seamless formatting__.
 No formatting variability across a project.

 ### Front-end
 #### HTML
-- Use semantic Markup
+- Use semantic markup
-- BEM Naming convention => Block__Element--Modifier
+- BEM Naming convention: `Block__Element--Modifier`
-- Use classes for styling, IDs as javascript hooks
+- Use classes for styling, IDs for JavaScript hooks
 - Include Aria-roles

 #### CSS
 - Don't use spaghetti selectors e.g. `header nav ul li a`.
-Apply Inception rule => Never go deeper than three levels
+Apply Inception rule: Never go deeper than three levels
-- Don't use overly qualified selectors e.g. `.block .block__element` => .block__element should always reside inside .block
+- Don't use overly qualified selectors e.g. `.block .block__element` => `.block__element` should always reside inside `.block`
-- When using calc(), add a comment on the logic behind it e.g. `calc( 100% - 5px) /* - 5px pixel to account for the border */
+- When using calc(), add a comment on the logic behind it e.g. `calc( 100% - 5px) /* - 5px pixel to account for the border */`
-- Avoid margin-top and margin-bottom.
-Elements should always push in one direction.
+- Avoid `margin-top` and `margin-bottom`.
+Elements should always push in one direction
-- Use REMs for font declarations.
+- Use REMs for font declarations
-- Images/icons inserted via css should feature a fallback text for screen readers
+- Images/icons inserted via CSS should feature a fallback text for screen readers

 #### JavaScript
-- 'use strict'; mode
+- `'use strict';` mode
 - Use JSHint for linting
-- Use inline comments where it's sensible, Block comments for functions and plugins
+- Use inline comments where it's sensible, block comments for functions and plugins
 - Always use closure

 ### Backend